 Edge Delta Conditional Group Processor

-The Edge Delta conditional group processor groups processors under a condition.
+The Edge Delta conditional group processor sequences processors under a condition, allowing for branching processing logic.

 Overview